NightscoutFoundation/xDrip/README.md

 ## Features that are complete
 * Basic Notifications (above or below threshold)
+* Calibration Notifications
 * Graph of BG levels (with scroll, zoom, and day preview)
 * Graph of Calibration points
 * A resonable Calibration Model
-* Basic slope OOB error handling
+* OOB slope error handling
 * Predictive Bg Levels and Predicive slope
 * BLE listening and reconnecting on phone restart/app crash
 * Initial sensor sensitivity offsets